White Sox vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Brandon Woodruff (1-1) for his fourth start of the season.
+- Peralta has 12 starts in a row of five innings or more.

-- Woodruff has three starts in a row of five innings or more.
+- He has finished four appearances without allowing an earned run in 22 chances this season.

 |Opponent